Buckaroo-0-2/Anonymous-Repository-Convert/README.md

 git branch -M main
 git push -f --set-upstream origin main
 ```
-This will produce an exact replica of the commit history under another account even if the code pre-dates the account.
+This will produce an exact replica of the commit history under another account.

+This will work even if the code pre-dates the account creation date.